authzed/zed/docs/zed.md

 The MCP server provides tooling and resources for developing and debugging SpiceDB schema and relationships.
 The server runs an in-memory development instance of SpiceDB and does not connect to a running instance of SpiceDB.

-To use with Claude Code, run "zed mcp experimental-run" to start the SpiceDB Dev MCP server and then run "claude mcp add --transport http spicedb http://localhost:9999/mcp" to add the server to your Claude Code integrations.
+To use with Claude Code, run `zed mcp experimental-run` to start the SpiceDB Dev MCP server and then run `claude mcp add --transport http spicedb "http://localhost:9999/mcp"` to add the server to your Claude Code integrations.

 ### Options Inherited From Parent Flags